Every favorite invites a journey.

 - uncovering new personal power hiding in my higher-self

 - chasing away our 24/7/365 foolish head chatter

 - and very importantly, helping us to become nicer persons

 NOTE: Favorite Song Magic can be used by individuals alone, or in group settings with training specialists.

-For additional copies and/or further information about the book contents please contact me via email: email@example.com
+For further information about the book, please contact me via email: firstname.lastname@example.org

 Guy V. Briggs has served as a faculty member in higher education for 35+ years.
 He has taught in the fields of teacher preparation, business management, and the musical arts.
 He holds a Bachelor of Music Education Degree from Shenandoah Conservatory of Music, a Master of Music Degree from West Virginia University, and an earned Doctor of Music Education Degree from The University of Oklahoma, along with an MPA and an MBA.
 Currently semi-retired, he is an Adjunct Faculty Member in the Department of Business and Economics at The University of Virginia’s College at Wise (VA), teaching the course Small Business Management.
 Additionally, he mentors small business owners with their concerns/problems - Certified Mentor with the U.S. Small Business Administration/SCORE.